-University policies are intended to describe some of the expectations of members of the University community, as well as outline the University's community policies and programs.
-It is intended to be used as a guideline and does not create an express or implied contract which cannot be changed or modified.
-Circumstances not specifically addressed in university policies will be handled on a case-by-case basis by the appropriate official selected by the University.
+University policies are intended to describe some of the expectations and guide the members of the university community in the conduct of essential university functions and compliance with statutory and accreditation standards, and do not create an express or implied contract which cannot be changed or modified.
+Circumstances not specifically addressed in university policies will be handled on a case-by-case basis by the appropriate University official, department or committee.
 As the need may arise, the University reserves the right to, in its sole discretion, modify, revise, supplement, rescind, suspend, terminate, or change its policies, procedures, programs, activities and services, in whole or in part, to the fullest extent permitted by law.